Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Parallel quantum algorithms

 Figure~\ref{fig:effects_rydberg} shows the change in the circuit depth $D$ and the infidelity $I$ of the algorithm for preparing a global GHZ state as a function of the radius $\rg$.
 The fidelity of the algorithm $F$ is defined as the state fidelity $F = \left| \braket{\psi(\tau)}{\psi{\rms{GHZ}}} \right|^{2}$ at the end of the algorithm at time $\tau$; the infidelity is $I = 1 - F$.
+The total time of the complete algorithm is $\tau = D \cdot 122 \mathrm{ns}$, which is the product of the circuit depth $D$ times the $122 \mathrm{ns}$ pulse time per gate, and the circuit depth $D$ depends itself on the compiler setting and system size.
 The circuit is generated with the \RGHZC{} compiler targeting directly the Rydberg platform.
 On the one hand, the circuit depth drops, e.g., from over $51$ to $46$ while decreasing the distance $\rg$ from $\sqrt{25} \al$ to $\sqrt{2} \al$ for the $8 \times 8$ square lattice.
 On the other hand, we observe that the infidelity changes by more than two orders of magnitude while changing $\rg$.
 This change in infidelity is due to the Rydberg interaction decaying with a power of six, especially for the $8 \times 8$ grid where we have the bigger number of CZ gates $n$.
 The overall fidelity $F$ depends on the number of CZ gates $n$, therefore we define the average as $\mathcal{F}_{\rms \oslash} = F^{1/n}$.
-For the largest values of $\rg$ shown in Fig.~\ref{fig:effects_rydberg}, the error is driven by small numerical artifacts always remaining in an optimized pulse sequence, i.e., the value of $\mathcal{F}_{\rms \oslash}$ is in good agreement with the average gate fidelity for a single gate of the protocol for the closed system from Ref.~\cite{Pagano2022}.
+For the largest values of $\rg$ shown in Fig.~\ref{fig:effects_rydberg}, the error is driven by small numerical artifacts always remaining in an optimized pulse sequence, i.e., the value of $\mathcal{F}_{\rms \oslash}$ is in good agreement with the Bell state fidelity for a single gate of the protocol for the closed system from Ref.~\cite{Pagano2022}.